doanthuan/doanthuan.github.io/projects/viettel-pay.md

 ### Expected Outcomes
-- A scalable, accurate, and interpretable fraud detection model capable of identifying fraudulent transactions in real-time.
+- A scalable, low-latency fraud detection service operating in real time.
-- Reduced financial loss due to fraud and improved customer trust through secure payment systems.
+- Lower false positives and improved customer trust.
-- A continuously evolving fraud detection framework that adapts to new patterns and reduces manual intervention.
+- A feedback-driven framework that adapts to new fraud patterns with minimal manual intervention.